manuelsh/job-predictor-api/README.md

 `curl -v http://127.0.0.1:8080/?prevjob=senior%20data%20analyst`

-and will return a json like:
+and will return a json with the probabilities (in %) for each predicted job:

 ```
 [